Wine Studies Certificate and Courses

 - WS/ES 305: Chemistry and Biochemistry of Wine Production

-WS 101: An Overview of Wine - This course is designed to give an overview and understanding of the global wine industry.
-Coursework includes the history and culture of wine, wine vocabulary, label reading, and choosing and serving wine.
+WS/FRE 206: An Introduction to French Wine - Intended for those who have completed at least 4 semesters of French.
+This course is designed to give an overview and understanding of French wine regions.
+Coursework includes wine tastings, winemaking, understanding labels and appellations, choosing and serving wine.

 WS/MKT 302: Wine Marketing and Analysis - This course is a combination of lecture and professional tasting to analyze the quality levels, marketing of wine, import and export, target market, sales positioning and pricing structures.
 Students will learn vineyard and winemaking techniques utilized to achieve certain styles of wine.
 Students will learn how critics and wine competitions affect both winemaking and marketing.
 Course includes Field Studies to wineries and vineyards.
 Extra fee required.